Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Data processing

 \subsection{Masking}

-Due to the sub-electron noise, an order of magnitude lower than standard CCDs, the Skipper-CCD sensors have a high image resolution, making it possible to spot artifacts of charge smearing and defective pixels that can mimic low-energy events from diffusion-limited hits and become a background soure.
-To eliminate these features, a masking procedure to correctly flag these background events in the images was developed using reactor-off data and empty images formed by reading out serial registers without movement of pixel charges, and was applied prior to the event extraction.
+Due to the sub-electron noise, an order of magnitude lower than standard CCDs, the Skipper-CCD sensors have a high image resolution, making it possible to investigate artifacts of charge smearing and defective pixels that can mimic low-energy events from diffusion-limited hits and become a background source.
+To eliminate these features, a masking procedure to flag these background events in the images was developed using reactor-off data and empty images formed by reading out serial registers without movement of pixel charges, and was applied prior to the event extraction.

-The features, known as serial-register events (SRE), manifest in the images as charge deposits along a single row, originating from charge diffusion in the inactive silicon region that extends to the serial register.
+The features known as serial-register events (SRE) manifest in the images as charge deposits along a single row, originating from charge diffusion in the inactive silicon region that extends to the serial register.
 They frequently occur in clusters of adjacent pixels and occasionally in more dispersed arrangements along a single row.
 The latter may include isolated pixels reconstructed independently from the group of pixels associated with a single SRE, leading to potential misidentification as a diffusion-limited hit mimicking a neutrino event.

 Consequently, for each image, an individual mask is generated in which entire rows with SRE candidates are marked for exclusion.
-The approach used to search for SRE candidates is based on the geometry of the charge distribution along a single row and requires the presence of at least two pixels in the same row, each with a minimum of $1.5\,{\rm e^-}$, not separated by more than two pixels, and with no adjacent pixels above and below with a charge greater than $1.5\,{\rm e^-}$.
-The threshold value of $1.5\,{\rm e^-}$ was chosen to exclude single-electron events, such as spurious charges or dark current~\cite{SENSEI:2021hcn}.
-The SRE identification algorithm was tested using images without events, by applying the event extraction (Section~\ref{sec:eventextraction}) to these images with and without masks.
-The extraction efficiency was greater than 99\%.
+The selection requires the presence of at least two pixels in the same row, each with a minimum charge of $1.5\,{\rm e^-}$, not separated by more than two pixels, and with no adjacent pixels above and below with a charge greater than $1.5\,{\rm e^-}$.
+This threshold value was chosen to exclude single-electron events, such as spurious charges or dark current~\cite{SENSEI:2021hcn}.
+The SRE identification algorithm was tested on images containing only serial-register events.
+The resulting masks correctly identified more than 99\% of the SREs in these images.